sphamba/smear-cursor.nvim/README.md

     -- Smear cursor when switching buffers
     smear_between_buffers = true,

+    -- Smear cursor when moving within line or to neighbor lines smear_between_neighbor_lines = true,

     -- Use floating windows to display smears outside buffers.
     -- May have performance issues with other plugins. use_floating_windows = true,